onlinecity/gatewayapi-docs/docs/legacy.rst

    Arguments can be sent as POST (form encoded) or as GET.

+   If you don't know the mobile network operator or (smsc) then you can set it to ie. "dk.unknown" for danish recipients, as long as your message is not charged.

    :form user: account username
    :form password: account password
    :form to: One or more MSISDNs to send a message to.
 Ie 4512345678
    :form smsc: An ISO 3166-1 country code followed by a period and an ID representing the operator
    :form price: A numeric value with two decimals followed by an ISO 4217 currency code, ie. 10.00DKK
-   :form text: An alphanumeric value representing the content of the SMS
+   :form text: An alphanumeric value representing the content of the SMS.
+Must be ISO-8859-1 encoded.
    :form sessionid: Maximum length is 30 characters – and must always be unique.
 Recommended format is msisdn:time
    :form from: Optional alphanumeric sender.
 Maximum 11 characters
    :form callbackurl: Optional URL for status callbacks